 Essentially, Allan and Michelle, and their friends, were just a bunch of kids with nothing to lose and they threw a party that they enjoyed.
 They were fortunate and blessed that so many others would love to come to their party and would do so repeatedly.
 The two were married in Reno, Nevada, on November 16th, 1993.
 Allan Dell passed away on June 7, 1997.
 Hogs & Heifers continues to be run by Michelle Dell who was the sole proprietor of the New York City location.
 She now lives in Las Vegas, close to her favorite saloon!

-Are you the type of person who could care less about that virtual world shit?
-You’re in luck, there are some good old-fashioned film photos below…
+Are you the type of person who could care less about that virtual world sh*t?
+You’re in luck, there are some good old-fashioned film pictures below…